+2014 2013

-2013 \$ 2012 \$
+\$ \$

-Employment on-cost ^(a) 84 34
+Employment on-cost (a) - 84

-Audit Fee ^(b) 43,200 20,000
+Audit Fee (b) 25,000 43,200

-Other Miscellaneous Expenses - 3,553
+Other Miscellaneous Expenses 3,500 -

-43,284 23,587
+28,500 43,284

-(a) Includes workers' compensation insurance and other employment on-costs.
+- (a) Includes workers' compensation insurance and other employment on-costs.
 The on-costs liability associated with the recognition of annual and long service leave liability is included at Note 21 'Provisions'.
-Superannuation contributions accrued as part of the provision for leave are employee benefits and are not included in employment on-costs.

-(b) Audit fee, see also Note 30 'Remuneration of auditor'.
+Superannuation contributions accrued as part of the provision for leave are employee benefits and are not included in employment on-costs. - (b) Includes fees for the Office of the Auditor General for annual audits and a one-off fee for the rollout audit for the Office of Shared Services for the 2012/13 financial year, see also Note 30 'Remuneration of auditor'.